SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 ### Walker-Turret Skills
 #### Primary Variants:
 - Gauss Cannon
-  - Effectively the same as the base turret's gun, but now it's mobile!
+  - It's just the Engineer's Base Turret's Gun...
 - Gatling Gun (name WIP)
-  - Take the stationary Gun Turrets, and give 'em legs
-  - Has a unique fuction taken directly from the skilldef sheet
+  - Same as the Gauss Cannon, but taken from the stationary Turrets instead
-  - I may make this function more like the Airboat Gun from Half-Life 2 in a future update
+  - I plan on tweaking the functionality to make it a bit more interesting and not simply another damn gatling gun

 <br>

 ## Plans
-- [ ] Add more Survivors
+- [ ] Add more Survivors(?)
+  - [x] Remove Mega Drone(?)
-- [x] Add Skill Variants
+- [x] Add lore-friendly flavor text
+  - [ ] Balance skills to better fit the survivors
 - [x] Fix general Multiplayer Compatibility
   - [ ] Fix other Multiplayer Bugs
 - [ ] Change Walker Turret's Name to match it's actual name
 - [ ] Add new icons for all new skills
-- [ ] Find someone who knows how to draw
+  - [x] Find someone who knows how to draw
-- [x] Remove Mega Drone(?)
+- [ ] Add in Display Prefabs for each new survivor
   - [ ] Add Skin functionality
-- [ ] Balance skills to better fit the survivors
-- [ ] Add in Display Prefabs for each new survivor

 <br>